-Influencing factors Method Aviation noise at school and home Calculated data from the NORAH Consortium Road and rail noise at school and home Calculated data from the NORAH Consortium Building and room acoustics of the classrooms Estimation procedure for determination of the reverberation time and noise insulation Family-related influencing factors Socioeconomic status, migration background German-language skills in children with migration background Preliminary survey of schools, parent questionnaire, assessment by teachers School-related influencing factors Methods of teaching reading Teacher questionnaire Effect factors Method Effect factors Reading ability and precursor skills Reading ability Long and short-term memory for linguistic information Sound processing Language perception Attention Non-language skills Method Group test in the class Reading ability and precursor skills Reading ability Long and short-term memory for linguistic information Sound processing Language perception Attention
+Influencing factors Method Aircraft noise at school and home Calculated data from the NORAH Consortium Road and rail noise at school and home Calculated data from the NORAH Consortium Building and room acoustics of the classrooms Screening methods for estimation of the reverberation time and noise insulation Family-related influencing factors ✓ Socioeconomic status, migration background ✓ German-language skills in children with migration background Preliminary survey of schools, parent questionnaire, assessment by teachers School-related influencing factors Methods of teaching reading Teacher questionnaire Effect factors Method Reading ability and precursor skills Reading ability Long and short-term memory for verbal information Phonological awareness Speech perception Attention Non-verbal skills Group tests in the class Quality of life and environment Well-being in the school and at home Child questionnaire, parent questionnaire, teacher questionnaire Noise exposure in the school and at home Child questionnaire, parent questionnaire, teacher questionnaire

-Aviation noise
+Aircraft noise

 It is easy to measure how loud it is at a certain time at a certain place.
-But the question for the NORAH Child Study was: Can long-term exposure to aviation noise lead to a permanent impairment of the intellectual development of children?
-In simple terms: It is not about how loud it is in the classroom when the children are learning the letter A, but about whether continuous aviation noise has such an influence on the intellectual development of the children that they learn to read more slowly than children growing up in a quieter environment.
+But the question for the NORAH Child Study was: can long-term exposure to aircraft noise lead to a permanent impairment of the cognitive development of children?
+In simple terms: the question is not how loud it is in the classroom when the children are learning the letter A, but whether long-term energy equivalent aircraft noise has such an influence on the cognitive development of the children that they learn to read more slowly than children growing up in a quieter environment.

 This is why NORAH needs noise levels that describe the exposure of the children at home and in the school over a prolonged period of time.
-The team around Prof. Dr. Klatte received this data from their partners in the NORAH-Consortium, who are responsible for acoustics and had evaluated radar data on all flight movements over the course of 15 years.
-This allowed them to calculate exact noise levels for various daytime and night-time periods at over 900,000 building addresses in the study region.
-Using anonymized code numbers of their participants, the child study team was able to link this noise data with their own results.
+The team around Prof. Klatte received this data from their partners in the NORAH Consortium, who are responsible for acoustics and had evaluated radar data on all flight movements over the course of 15 years.
+This allowed them to calculate exact sound levels for various daytime and night-time periods at over 900,000 building addresses in the study region.
+Using anonymised code numbers of their participants, the Child Study team was able to link this noise data with their own results.